Deal drought raises the pressure on private equity

 The total volumes of dry powder also suggest that deals are hard to come by.
 Preqin data shows that these uninvested funds are on the rise again after falling steadily since the end of the financial crisis.
 The total volume in May was $366 billion, up from $355 billion in December.

-"There are not many buyouts happening because prices are still pretty high and there is not much debt about from the banks - and what debt there is is very expensive," Tim Syder, of British private equity firm Electra (ELTA.L), said.
+"There are not many buyouts happening because prices are still pretty high and there is not much debt about from the banks - and what debt there is is very expensive," Tim Syder, of British private equity firm Electra, said.

 In the United States those two deals helped to lift volumes by two thirds.
 In Europe they were up by 30 percent.